funderburkjim/elispsanskrit/pysanskritv1/roots/readme.md

 python compare_cp.py sanverb conjtab sanverb_conjtab
 ```
 The output file (sanverb_conjtab.txt) indicates
-* 1581 cases where the root-class-pada information is identical
+* 1571 (v.
+1581) cases where the root-class-pada information is identical
-* 74 cases where roots are present in both sources, but the class-pada
+* 75 (74) cases where roots are present in both sources, but the class-pada
   information from conj_pre is less inclusive than that in verbdata
-* 29 cases where a root is present only in verbdata, but has no present
+* 36 (29) cases where a root is present only in verbdata, but has no present
   tense conjugation according to conj_pre.

+Note:  The first number is after revision to verbdata of Sep 1, 2016.
+The
+   second number (in parentheses) is the number in the prior revision of
+   verbdata.

 ## MWvlex root-class-pada